carlagarciapitarch/Anti-DENV-predictor/README.md

 - Prioritization of potentially interesting compounds for further studies.
 Specifically, seven potential candidates were identified: Islatravir, Zabicipril, Sabizabulin, Trimethoprim, Ramipril, Combretastatin A-1, and Emvododstat.
 - Preliminary evaluation of the ADME properties of the prioritized compounds, with favorable results for most of them.
 - Identification of molecular fingerprints that were more frequently present in active molecules compared with inactive molecules.

 ### **Reproducibility**
 To reproduce the analysis, it is recommended to create a virtual environment and install the dependencies indicated in requirements.txt.

+## **02_AntiDENV_predictor_creation**
+It contains "modelo_svm_pearson_0,6_api.pkl" and "API_AntiDenv_predictor.py".
+On one hand, "modelo_svm_pearson_0,6_api.pkl" is the best model obtained in the previous comparison.
+It is SVM model with radial kernel.
+On the other hand, "API_AntiDenv_predictor.py" is the API code that is used to connect the trained model to the website’s frontend.
+It handles the communication between the user input and the model, sending the user’s input to the model and retrieving the corresponding results to display on the website.

+### **Reproducibility**
+To reproduce the analysis, it is recommended to create a virtual environment and install the dependencies indicated in requirements.txt.